 Do not use an extension cord.
 Use a receptacle which cannot be turned off with a switch or pull chain.
-See individual electrical requirements and grounding instruction sheet in your literature package.
+See individual electrical requirements and grounding instrucrequirements and grounding instruction sheet in your literature package.

 USING YOUR REFRIGERATOR

 Setting the Controls